elyra-ai/elyra/docs/source/user_guide/pipeline-components.md

    Example: A directory component catalog that is configured using the `/users/jdoe/kubeflow_components/test` path makes all component files in that directory available to Elyra.

- - [_URL component catalogs_](#url-component-catalog) provide access to components that are stored on the web and can be retrieved using anonymous HTTP `GET` requests.
+ - [_URL component catalogs_](#url-component-catalog) provide access to components that are stored on the web and can be retrieved using HTTP `GET` requests.

     Example: A URL component catalog that is configured using the `http://myserver:myport/mypath/my_component.yaml` URL makes the `my_component.yaml` component file available to Elyra.